YU-MITC/moodle-mod_kalmediares/README.md

 * We are not responsible for any problem caused by this software.
 * This software follows the license policy of Moodle (GNU GPL v3).
 * "Kaltura" is the registered trademark of the Kaltura Inc.
 * Web-camera recording function supports the Mozilla Firefox, Google Chrome, Opera and Safari.
-For smartphones and tablets, you can record movie through a normal media uploader.
+For smartphones and tablets, you can record movies through a normal media uploader.
 * Uploading and recording functions in resource and activity modules may not work well with smartphones.
 Because, low resolution screen cannot display these forms correctly.

 Known issues